lkosanke/githubintro/README.md

 ## How to do things No.1
  * Navigate to the main page of the repository and click above the list of files on "Code"
- * Copy the URL for the repository / Open in Github Desktop
+ * Copy the URL for the repository / Open in Github Desktop *To clone a repository via HTTPS, click under "HTTPS" *If you want to clone the repository using an SSH key, including a certificate issued by your organisation's SSH certification authority, click SSH and   then follow on.
+  *To clone a repository using the GitHub CLI, click GitHub CLI and then follow.
  * Open the application you are using git locally with.
 (Change the current working directory to the location where you want the cloned directory)
  * select that you want to create a cloe, or a repository, then paste the URL you copied earlier!
  * You now should have your own lokal version of the repository